kwolk/Parfum/README.md

 #### TODO ####

 - [ ] Import/Export CSV files : Exporting a single Medley in CSV/PDF format would be handy for anybody.
 However, it a lot more work to import, with all of the checks.
-- [ ] Neumorphism : I would like to offer a Neumorphic UI with lighting that rotates as the direction of view does on the Maps app when physically rotating the iDevice.
+- [ ] Neumorphism : I would like to offer a Neumorphic UI with lighting that rotates as the direction of view does on the Maps app when physically rotating the iDevice : <a href="https://codepen.io/maheshambure21/pen/aNOGOR" target="_blank">Mahesh Ambure has a good example with his ShineJS Test.</a>
 - [ ] Purge with text : As when deleting a Repo on GitHub I may introduce a feature to purge all Medleys (experiments) by typing a random word, as it woul be a lot quicker (CoreData relationship is set to Nullify)
 - [ ] Calendar : To better keep track of Medley's a Calendar date entry could be calculated from the maturity info e.g. 14 days